Vnay12/Java-DSA/CheatSheet.md

 float --> 4 bytes / 32 bits
 double --> 8 bytes / 32 bits ( by default )

-char --> 2 bytes / 16 bit ( its a unsigned char and supports unicode unlike any other language )
+char --> 2 bytes / 16 bit ( its a unsigned char and supports Unicode unlike any other language )

-[⁡⁢⁣⁢Note⁡: Java does not support unsigned so its first block will be MSB ]
+Note: Java does not support unsigned so its first block will be MSB ]

-// ⁡⁣⁣⁢Java All Package import ⁡
+//Java All Package import

 import java.io.*;
 import java.util.*;   // Mainly used